davidje13/superwstest/README.md

 - `expectConnectionError`: expect the initial connection handshake to fail.
 Optionally checks for a specific HTTP status code.
   *note: if you use this, it must be the only invocation in the chain*

+You can also pass options to `request`:

+- `request(myServer, { shutdownDelay: 500 }).ws(path)`: wait up to
+  the given number of milliseconds for connections to close by themselves before forcing a shutdown when `close` is called on the server.
+By default this is 0 (i.e. all connections are closed immediately).